onera/Cassiopee/Cassiopee/Converter/doc/source/Converter.rst

 ------------------------------------------------------------------------------------------

-.. py:function:: Converter.identifyFaces(hook, a, tol=1.e-11)
+.. py:function:: Converter.identifyFaces(hook, a, tol=1.e-11, rtol=1.e-12)

     Identify face centers of a with points stored in hook.
 Return the indices of hook corresponding to the faces of a.
 If a face is not identified, its returned index is -1.
+    The effective tolerance is computed as tol + rtol*L where L is the largest edge of a given face.

     :param hook: hook
     :type hook: created by createHook
     :param a: input data
     :type a: [array,list of arrays] or [pyTree, base, zone, list of zones]
-    :param tol: matching tolerance
+    :param tol: matching absolute tolerance
     :type tol: float
+    :param rtol: relative tolerance based on the largest edge of a given face
+    :type rtol: float
     :return: indices of identified faces
     :rtype: numpy array or list of numpy arrays